dfriedenberger/email2pdfa/README.md

 - JavaMail  - Api for polling email
 - PhantomJS - Full web stack for building view of HTML part of email
-- iText - PDF library for creating PDF/A documents
+- iText - PDF library for creating PDF/A documents and signing them